MLZM-lab/PA-BM/README.md

 In this repository you will find the plain text files with the coded Boolean updating rules of our reconstructed networks, as well as the R code that was used for the Boolean analyses.

-You can find the publication here: https://ieeexplore.ieee.org/document/9020089
+You can find the publication of this study here: https://ieeexplore.ieee.org/document/9020089